-Completion of the council audit was delayed well beyond the original target date of 31 July 2019 due to:
+Completion of the council audit was delayed well beyond the original target date of 30 November 2020 due to:

-- The time taken by the council to investigate and resolve issues identified in the original version of the statement of accounts and process a significant volume of adjustments to the council's financial statements, including adjustments to restate prior periods - The quality of the council's record keeping and the slow pace at which officers responded to audit requests - A high turnover of staff in the finance team during 2019 - The impact of the large volume and significance of issues and adjustments identified over the period of the audit and other factors on our assessment of engagement risk and the time needed to develop and execute our response plan to the heightened engagement risk which resulted from this.
+- The time taken by the council to investigate and resolve issues identified in the statement of accounts for the years ended 31 March 2020 and 31 March 2019 and process a significant volume of adjustments to the council's financial statements. - The quality of the council's record keeping and the slow pace at which officers responded to audit requests. - The impact of the large volume and significance of issues and adjustments identified over the period of the audit and other factors on our assessment of engagement risk and the time needed to develop and execute our response plan to the heightened engagement risk which resulted from this.